alphagov/verify-stub-idp/README.md

 This microservice is a stub IDP that can be white-labelled to simulate any IDP.

+## Note about the history of this repository

+Commits made up to and including 83a97b5157c25f3dad56bc0293ef5e78d8a2b2a4 in this repository may have had their history altered as part of the open sourcing process.
+That means the apparent changesets are incomplete due to removed files, and thus the commit messages could not be representative of the changes made at the time.

+Merge commits were not preserved as part of the open sourcing process.

 ## Running

 Use [verify-local-startup](https://github.com/alphagov/verify-local-startup) to start the app.
 It will also create all the appropriate config/PKI to run the app locally.